 Juan Ponce Enrile served Marcos Sr. as justice and defense minister.
-He was instrumental to the success of the EDSA Revolution.
+He was instrumental in the success of the EDSA Revolution.
 He served as the Secretary of National Defense under Aquino government and continued to serve the country.

 In 2022, Marcos Jr. invited him to be his mentor.
-He tested positive for COVID-19 to the apparent joy of his detractors and said, “God gave me very good doctors.
-He wants me, humbly I think, to stay here for sometimes more to engage you to help clear and clean up, if possible, your distorted narrative of our history for the benefit of the uninformed innocent people.”
+He tested positive for COVID-19, to the apparent joy of his detractors, and said, “God gave me very good doctors.
+He wants me, humbly, I think, to stay here for sometimes more to engage you to help clear and clean up, if possible, your distorted narrative of our history for the benefit of the uninformed innocent people.”

 The unintended endorsement of the feisty Senator Santiago and equally feisty Professor Clarita Carlos